-Research meet ICP, ICP meet Research
+Data meet ICP, ICP meet data

-The Ideal Customer Profile (ICP) is a categorical description of accounts expected to become the company’s most valuable customers.
+The ideal customer profile (ICP) is a categorical description of accounts expected to become the company’s most valuable customers.
 These are companies that would benefit immensely from your offering and provide you with significant value in exchange.

-Your ICP should focus on relevant characteristics of your target accounts, such as:
+The ICP is the foundation of your sales and marketing altogether.
+Your ICP should focus on relevant characteristics of your target accounts such as:

 Having a multi-waved email campaign doesn’t mean sending the same email multiple times.
 Rather, each wave should have a different subject line and relatively new content.

-While over-communicating is sometimes a good thing, it can hurt your b2b email campaign’s results.
+While over-communicating is sometimes a good thing, it can hurt your B2B email campaign’s results.
 When you send the same offer day after day to your contacts, they can easily send your sales emails to spam while they are scanning their inbox for something new and interesting.
 It is easy for them to ignore what has become repetitive or expected.

 Frequency and, to a greater extent, cadence play a key role in capturing and retaining your recipient’s attention.

 In order to find the right cadence, you should map your customer’s journey—all the touchpoints on your prospect’s way to conversion.
 After understanding patterns of your customer’s journey, you can project that into your future sales email cadence.

-Email list segmentation is a technique that email marketers use to send highly targeted emails, by dividing their list up into smaller groups, or “segments”.
+Email list segmentation is a technique that email marketers use to send highly targeted emails by dividing their list up into smaller groups, or “segments.”

-Here are a few ways to segment your contacts.
+Here are a few ways to segment your contacts:

+- Geographic area.
 Segmenting your contacts by geographic area will enable sending time-based messages.
-If your services spread all over the place, then you probably should sort out your contacts by time zones, so that each of the prospects will get your good sales email during the workday.
+If your services are spread all over the place, then you probably should sort out your contacts by time zones so that each of the prospects will get your good sales email during the workday.

 For example, a sophisticated target customer for CIENCE would be the one that already leverages sales processes by themselves or with the help of a competitor.

-A/B Testing or Split testing is a simple principle of testing the original version of an email compared to another version.
+A/B testing, or split testing, is a simple principle of testing the original version of an email compared to another version.
 Just like in a scientific approach, you will have the control group and the experimental one.
-The experimental (or variant) group will have only one difference from the control group—it can be a subject line, a CTA (Call To Action) button, design or time of email delivery.
-You can split your test on any element of your cold email, but just one at a time.
+The experimental (or variant) group will have only one difference from the control group—it can be a subject line, a CTA (call to action) button, design, or time of email delivery.
+You can split your test on any element of your cold email but just one at a time.